Internal Tools Development

 A third category sits between off-the-shelf SaaS and fully custom builds: low-code platforms like Retool, Appsmith, and Budibase.
 These let developers assemble internal tool interfaces from pre-built components, connect to existing databases, and add custom logic in JavaScript or Python.
 They are genuinely useful for data-browsing admin panels, simple CRUD interfaces, and internal dashboards that pull from an existing database.

-Where low-code platforms struggle is the same boundary where off-the-shelf SaaS struggles, just further along the complexity scale.
-Multi-step workflows with conditional branching, field-level access control, complex validation rules, and deep integrations that need transactional consistency all push against the edges of what a visual builder can express.
-At that point, the "low-code" tool requires so much custom code that the visual builder becomes overhead rather than acceleration.
+Low-code platforms hit the same wall as off-the-shelf SaaS, just further along the complexity scale.
+Multi-step workflows with conditional branching, field-level access control, intricate validation rules, and integrations that need transactional consistency all push against the edges of what a visual builder can express.
+Past that point, the tool needs so much custom code that the visual builder becomes overhead, not acceleration.
 For a deeper comparison of these trade-offs, see our guide to custom software vs SaaS.

 The decision framework is straightforward.
 If the process is commodity (task tracking, note-taking, simple CRM for under 500 contacts), buy.
 If the process encodes your competitive advantage or requires logic that no configuration screen can express, build.
 The build vs buy decision is worth thinking through carefully, because getting it wrong in either direction is expensive.
 For concrete UK pricing across all three options, our custom software cost guide breaks down what each approach actually costs over five years.